zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Zope puts your objects on the web.
 This is called **object publishing**.
 One of Zope's unique characteristics is the way it allows you to walk up to your objects and call methods on them with simple URLs.
-In addition to HTTP, Zope makes your objects available via XML-RPC.
+In addition to HTTP, Zope can make your objects available via XML-RPC.

 In this chapter you'll find out exactly how Zope publishes objects.